w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 reasonably in sync, so you should be running NTP or a similar service.
 You can check whether you have the NTP client by running:

-_If you are using Ubuntu 18.04 / 19.04, NTP Client should be installed by default._
+_If you are using Ubuntu 18.04 or newer, NTP Client should be installed by default._

 ```sh
 timedatectl